Woolly Sedge

 Sedge family (Cyperaceae)

-Cultivation: Woolly Sedge prefers full or partial sun and wet to moist conditions.
-It is fairly adaptable and able to tolerate different kinds of soil (loamy, gravelly, silty, etc.).
+Cultivation: Woolly Sedge prefers full to partial sun and wet to moist conditions.
+This sedge is fairly adaptable and it is able to tolerate different kinds of soil, including those containing loam, silt, and gravel.

-Range & Habitat: Woolly Sedge is occasional to locally common in central and northern Illinois; it is less common in the southern part of the state (see Distribution Map).
-Habitats include moist to wet prairies and dolomite prairies, prairie swales, sedge meadows, seeps and calcareous seeps, swamps and openings in floodplain woodlands, poorly drained fields, and roadside ditches.
-Usually, this species is found in sunny wetlands, where it tolerates degradation of habitat to some extent.
-Occasionally, it will spread into the drier ground of adjacent prairies.
+Range & Habitat: The native Woolly Sedge is occasional to locally common in central and northern Illinois; it is less common in the southern part of the state (see Distribution Map).
+Habitats include wet to moist prairies and dolomite prairies, prairie swales, sedge meadows, acidic seeps and calcareous seeps, swamps, openings in floodplain woodlands, edges of poorly drained fields, and roadside ditches.
+Usually, Woolly Sedge is found in sunny wetlands, where it tolerates degradation of habitat to some extent.
+Occasionally, it will spread into the drier ground of adjacent prairies and meadows.

-Faunal Associations: The caterpillars of various butterflies, skippers, and moths feed on the foliage of Carex spp.
-(Sedges); see the Lepidoptera Table for a listing of these species.
-Grasshoppers that feed on sedges include Stethophyma lineata (Striped Sedge Grasshopper), Stethophyma celata (Otte's Sedge Grasshopper), and Stethophyma gracile (Graceful Sedge Grasshopper).
-Leaf Beetles that prefer sedges as a food source include Donacia porosicollis, Poecilocera harrisii, and several Plateumaris spp.
-The seeds/seedheads are an important source of food to many kinds of birds (see Bird Table).
-The foliage of sedges is edible to mammalian herbivores, but it is not a preferred food source, possibly because of the low protein content.
+Faunal Associations: Caterpillars of the butterfly Satyrodes eurydice (Eyed Brown), several skippers, and moths feed on wetland sedges (Carex spp.); see the Lepidoptera Table for a listing of these species.
+Grasshoppers that feed on wetland sedges include Stethophyma lineata (Striped Sedge Grasshopper), Stethophyma celata (Otte's Sedge Grasshopper), and Stethophyma gracile (Graceful Sedge Grasshopper).
+Other insect feeders include semi-aquatic leaf beetles (especially Plateumaris spp.), Sphenophorus costicollis (Sedge Billbug), aphids, leafhoppers (especially Cosmotettix spp.), Paraphilaenus parallelus (Lined Spittlebug), and larvae of the shore fly Hydrellia griseola (Lesser Rice Leafminer).
+Waterfowl, rails, and other wetland birds eat the seeds and/or seedheads of wetland sedges (see Bird Table).
+The Canada Goose also eats the leaves.
+The foliage of sedges is edible to hoofed mammalian herbivores, but it is not a preferred food source.
+Muskrats occasionally eat the rootstocks, culms, and young shoots.

 Photographic Location: A roadside ditch in Savoy, Illinois.

-Comments: Woolly Sedge is often referred to as Carex lanuginosa.
-It can be distinguished from most other Carex spp.
-(Sedges) by its densely pubescent perigynia with short beaks, and its multiple staminate and pistillate spikelets.
-A very similar species, Carex lasiocarpa americana (Slender Sedge), differs by having narrow leaves up to 2 mm. across that roll inward from their margins (they're convolute), and its perigynia are slightly more slender.
+Comments: Woolly Sedge is referred to as Carex lanuginosa in some texts and other sources.
+It can be distinguished from most other sedges (Carex spp.) by its densely pubescent perigynia with short beaks, its multiple staminate and pistillate spikelets, and long rhizomes.
+A very similar species, Carex lasiocarpa americana (Slender Sedge), differs by having narrow leaf blades up to 2 mm. across that are often convolute (their margins roll inward).
+In contrast, Woolly Sedge has leaf blades up to 5 mm. across that are more flat.
+Another wetland sedge, Carex trichocarpa (Hairy-fruited Sedge), has pubescent perigynia and separate pistillate and staminate spikelets, but it is larger in size overall (longer culms, longer leaf blades, longer pistillate spikelets, larger perigynia), and its perigynia have long beaks that provide its pistillate spikelets with a more spiky appearance.

 Return